meet-projects/Y2-Summer-Labs/1.1 Day 1, Morning, Intro to Summer/README.md

     <img src="https://github.com/meet-projects/Y2-Summer-Labs/blob/master/1.1%20Day%201%2C%20Morning%2C%20Intro%20to%20Summer/YoutubeVideoExample-OOP.png">

-7. Create a new youtube video **object**, and fill in the attributes, try to make it a funny video!
+7. Create a new youtube video **object**, and fill in the attributes!
     - Test out all of the object's functions.
     - How would you add 495 likes?
     - Show your neighbor!
-Have a laugh :)

 ##### Great job on completing your first Lab!